Banner Image

 "You're being melodramatic."

 Dolan shot his manager an annoyed scowl.
-“How long we been doing this, Jer?”
+"How long we been doing this, Joel?"

 Joel's lips curled down thoughtfully.
 "Gotta be at least forty years."